ayushjaiswal3/food-website/README.md

 # SaaS Order Management Platform

 A **role-based SaaS backend platform** designed to support **multi-user transactional workflows** for online food ordering.
+Designed as a backend-first system inspired by real-world order and payment processing platforms.

-The system emphasizes **security, authorization boundaries, transactional integrity, and scalable backend design**, aligned with real-world enterprise SaaS applications.
+The system emphasizes **security, authorization boundaries, transactional integrity, and scalable backend design**, aligned with enterprise SaaS applications.

-This repository demonstrates **backend engineering ownership**, system design thinking, and SDLC-driven development practices commonly used in large-scale product organizations.
+This repository demonstrates **backend engineering ownership**, system design thinking, and SDLC-driven development practices used in large-scale product organizations.

 ---